Linux For Normies (from a normie's point of view)

 title

-Image made using Pinta, drawn with a mouse.
+Image made using GIMP.

 Table of contents